Understand ratio concepts and use ratio reasoning to solve problems.

 Leaky Faucet (Unit Rates and Unit Conversion)

 Sara and James are at their vacation home in the woods when Sara notices the hose bib on the side of the house is leaking water.
 The calcium buildup prevents the hose bib from completely closing.
 They could try to clean it or replace it.
 Sara wants to know how much water leaks out of this hose bib.
-James gets a stopwatch and measuring spoons and finds out 1 tsp leaks out of the hose bib every 6 minutes.
+James gets a stopwatch and measuring spoons.
 How much water is that in a week, a month, a year?

 Teachers Pay Teachers | YouTube